 Quick pay and invoice factoring are two cash-for-truckers methods that trucking companies can leverage to get paid faster.
-Given that it often takes 60 to 90 days or more for carriers to get paid after completing a load and margins are tight, sluggish cash flow is a universal problem and both solutions can prove invaluable.
-However, because these payment accelerators work differently, it’s essential to know the differences between them before choosing one over the other.
+Given that it often takes 60 to 90 days or more for carriers to get paid after completing a load and margins are tight, sluggish cash flow is a universal problem, and both solutions can prove invaluable.
+However, because these payment accelerators work differently, it’s essential to know their differences before choosing one over the other.
 Use this page as a guide.

 How Does Quick Pay Work?

-Quick pay is a service provided by some brokers.
-In these cases, you’ll accept the load from the broker and then the broker will advance payment after the load is complete.
+Quick pay as a payment option is a service provided by some brokers.
+In these cases, you’ll accept the load from the broker, and then the broker will advance payment after the load is complete.
 Payment is usually delivered via wire transfer or direct deposit.
 Depending on your arrangement, payment turnaround time can take anywhere from one to seven days.
 You’ll generally pay additional transaction fees for swifter payments.